 The average daycare center is a one-story building, with 12-foot ceilings.
 The average size of a childcare facility in the United States is 10,000 square feet.
-To construct a building of this size, will cost you $1,945,700, which is $1,945.70 per square foot.
+To construct a building of this size, will cost you $1,945,700.
 Factors that go into the cost of constructing a daycare center include architectural fees, contractor fees, labor costs, and additional costs to open a shop, according to rsmeans.com.
 You can also expect to spend approximately $2,500 on equipment for your daycare, and anywhere between $2,400 and $3,600 for supplies.

 Architectural Fees for a Daycare.

 The first step to building a daycare center is designing the building, and having an architect draw up your plans.
 While fees will vary between architects, you can expect to spend about $160,700 in architectural fees, which will be roughly 9% of your total cost of building your childcare facility.
 This amounts to $16.
 07 per square foot.
 While this may seem like a substantial cost to pay for having somebody design your building, it is a necessity when it comes to the construction of your daycare.